2011 Garbuzovo Antonov An-148 crash: Aircraft

 The aircraft involved was a twinjet Antonov An-148-100E, c/n 41-03, carrying test registration 61708.
 It was operating its 32nd flight, in preparation for delivery to the Myanmar air force.
 Just days before the accident, the type had been granted extended certification.

 Investigation

 The Russian Ministry of Industry opened an investigation into the accident.
 A criminal investigation was launched by the Investigative Committee of Russia to decide whether violation of flight regulations occurred.
-The flight recorders were recovered, and the whole wreckage was transported to the VASO plant for examination.
+The flight recorders were recovered and the entirety of the wreckage was transported to the VASO plant for further examination.

 The investigation was completed in April 2011, and concluded that the crew inadvertently permitted the aircraft to accelerate over 110 kph above its maximum design speed, or never exceed speed (V_{NE}), during an emergency descent.
 The abnormal aerodynamic stress exceeded the strength of the airframe, inducing low-frequency oscillations that eventually resulted in structural failure and in-flight break-up.
 Contributing factors were lack of proper crew coordination in executing the emergency descent, deviations from recommended procedures and the misleading indications provided by basic flight instruments while outside normal operating conditions.